hayakawa11/labs/beginner/chapters/votingapp.md

-## 3.0 Run a multi-container app with Docker Compose
 This portion of the tutorial will guide you through the creation and customization of a voting app.
 It's important that you follow the steps in order, and make sure to customize the portions that are customizable.

 **Important.**